tsduck/tsduck/src/doc/building.md

 - Setup for a TSDuck native build:
 ~~~~
-apk add coreutils diffutils git make g++ doxygen graphviz linux-headers curl pcsc-lite-dev curl-dev
+apk add coreutils diffutils dos2unix git make g++ doxygen graphviz linux-headers curl pcsc-lite-dev curl-dev
 ~~~~

 Important: Alpine Linux does not use the GNU libc.
 It uses the musl libc.
 This creates some compatibility issues with other Linux distros.
-While TSDuck can be built on Alpine Linux, its test suites fail because of threading issues.
+TSDuck can be built on Alpine Linux and its test suite passes.
+But the unitary tests fail because of threading issues.
 The problem is currently under investigation.
+If you use TSDuck on Alpine Linux, you will do it at your own risks.

 ## All Linux distros {#reqlinux}